isiahzac/isiahzac/README.md

   My journey in the world of technology has been a fascinating combination of experiences and learning.

   A few years ago, while enjoying my time in Iceland, I had my first introduction to the world of programming thanks to someone I met.
-From that moment on, I was intrigued by what programming was all about    and the exciting things that could be created with that skill.
+From that moment on, I was intrigued by what programming was and the exciting things that could be created with that   skill.

-  Eventually, I met someone else who was really into programming and I got to see firsthand how amazing programming is and all the cool things you can do.
+  Eventually, I met another person who was into programming and I got to see first hand how amazing programming is and all the cool things you can do.
 That led me to decide what I wanted to do next.

-  In 2023, I decided that I had to make a career change and threw myself into studying programming while working as a bartender.
-During this time, I completed courses in web layout and full stack development, which gave me a good foundation to get started in the world of web development.
+  A year later, in 2023, I decided that I had to change careers and I started studying programming in the mornings while working in the afternoons.
+During this time, I took courses in web layout and full stack development, which gave me a good           foundation to get started in the world of web development.

-  Currently, I'm immersed in a cybersecurity course and also expanding my knowledge with another frontend course to improve my skills and be able to express my creativity the way I like.
+  Currently, I continue to expand my knowledge with another frontend course to improve my skills and be able to express my creativity in the way I like the most.

 </details>